bawamehar/Airline-Passenger-Satisfaction-Prediction/README.md

 # Airline Passenger Satisfaction Analysis

+This repository contains two complete end‑to‑end projects on the Airline Passenger Satisfaction dataset:\
+1. A **Python (Jupyter Notebook) project** performing full EDA, modeling, and boosting-based ML experiments.\
+2. A **KNIME Analytics Platform project** developed for coursework, following a structured data‑mining workflow and restricted to non‑boosting models.

-This repository contains a complete end‑to‑end analysis and prediction project using the **Airline Passenger Satisfaction** dataset.
-The goal is to explore what drives customer satisfaction and build machine‑learning models to predict whether a passenger is satisfied.
+Both projects explore what drives customer satisfaction and build predictive models to classify whether a passenger is satisfied.

 ---